 Shop Graphics Cards (GPUs).

-Due to the way they are designed and made, virtually all laptops, AIO’s, and Tablets are not be able to have their PUSs upgraded.
+Due to the way they are designed and made, virtually all laptops, AIO’s, and Tablets may not be able to have their PUSs upgraded.
 As a result, upgrading your PSU is almost always only an option for Desktop systems.

 The Power Supply is like the circulatory system of a computer.
 It is what converts, manages, and sends all the electricity to every component in a computer.
 While being one of the most important parts of a computer, it is often one of the most overlooked upgrade opportunities.
 Most pre-built or retail systems come with PSUs capable outputting just enough wattage for the system they are put into.
 In many cases, if you wanted to add a GPU for quality gaming capabilities, you will likely need to upgrade your PSU as well.